john-cd/rust_howto/mdbook-scrub/test_book/src/hidden.md

 {{#include _hidden.rs:2:}}
 ```

-### Partially Include a File - Between Lines 2 and 5
+### Partially Include a File - between Lines 2 and 5

 ```rust
 {{#include _hidden.rs:2:5}}
 ```

-### Partially Include a File into Your Book Using Anchors
+### Partially Include a File into Your Book using Anchors

 ```rust
 {{ #include _hidden.rs:component }}